 Architectural lighting can elevate your whole design, but if it’s not built to be durable and economical, it will become costly to maintain.

-As experienced lighting fabricators, we understand our materials inside out and have developed products that are hard-wearing and long-lasting.
+The lifespan and durability of the products used should be considered as part of a 5-star hotel lighting design.
 The average lifespan of an LED is 50,000 hours (or around 6 years) which – combined with durable metal encasing – represents a solid material investment.

-Want to tap into our luxury hotel lighting expertise?
+Want to tap into our 5-star hotel lighting expertise?
 Tell us your challenge and we’ll help you illuminate your vision.